David v. Poe: Background

 I am Grace Poe.
 A Filipino.
 A daughter, wife and mother.
 And with God's grace, I offer myself for the country's highest calling as your President.

 — Grace Poe's ending remarks of her speech during her announcement last September 16, 2015.

 As early as 2014, there was widespread speculation that Poe, then a senator, was a potential presidential or vice presidential candidate in the 2016 general elections.

 On August 6, 2015, a quo warranto petition was submitted by socio-political analyst and radio commentator Rizalito David to the SET to remove Poe from her seat in the Senate based on the assertion that, as a foundling of unknown parentage, she is not a natural-born Filipino citizen.
 Under the Philippine nationality law only natural-born citizens are eligible to be elected in national office.

 On September 16, 2015, Poe declared her presidential bid, in front of hundreds of supporters, family and friends at the Bahay ng Alumni, University of the Philippines, Diliman, Quezon City under the newly formed coalition of Partido Pilipinas, composed of Makabayan Coalition and led by the Nationalist People's Coalition.
-Former Philippine President and Mayor of Manila Joseph Estrada has given his support to her.
+Former Philippine President and then Mayor of Manila Joseph Estrada has given his support to her.
 On her speech announcing her presidential bid, Poe laid down a 20-point program of government if she would be elected.

-David, a defeated senatorial candidate in the 2013 midterm elections, filed his certificate of candidacy for President on October 12, 2015, running under Ang Kapatiran, which has participated in national elections since 2007.
+David, a defeated senatorial candidate in the 2013 midterm elections, filed his certificate of candidacy for president on October 12, 2015, running under Ang Kapatiran, which has participated in national elections since 2007.
 However, the certificate was canceled when he was declared a nuisance candidate by the Commission on Elections Second Division on December 9, 2015, and he will not be able to run.

 On December 23, 2015, the Comelec en banc disqualified Poe from running as president in the 2016 elections for failing to meet the 10-year residency requirement but she said she would appeal the disqualification to the Supreme Court.
 The Supreme Court has issued a temporary restraining order preventing the Comelec's decision from being implemented.